davidhoang/there-and-back/README.md

-# There and Back: The Journey of Product Discovery and Exploration
+# There and Back
+### The Journey of Product Discovery and Exploration

 Thank you for coming to my talk!
+Here you will find slides from my talk in addition to the links references in it.
+In addition, I’ve included assets that did not make the cut.
+Please consider adding feedback by submitting an issue or pull request of what more you might like to see!

+### Links

 - [Spikes in Scrum the exception not the rule][1]
 - [Dual Track Scrum][2]